isabella232/OctoStyle/_pages/markdown.md

 ## Link to the Octopus Guides

-The Octopus Guides combine content to allow users to specify their entire CI/CD pipeline and access a guide for their specific pipeline.
+The [Octopus Guides](https://octopus.com/docs/guides) combine content to allow users to specify their entire CI/CD pipeline and access a guide for their specific pipeline.
 It is sometimes helpful to link to the guides with specific options pre-defined rather than the default options.

-You can create the links to use by adding query parameters to the URL for the guides `https://www.octopus.com/docs/guides`:
+You create the links to specific guides by adding query parameters to the URL for the guide `https://www.octopus.com/docs/guides`:

 - Application: add `?application=PHP`: